 --enable-clang-plugin to your mozconfig!

 These instructions will only work where Mozilla already compiles with Clang.
-At the time this was written, Mac OS X and GNU/Linux has strong support.

 Ideally, the static analysis would be performed independently from compilation.
 See bug 663442 to track a work around that facilitates easier static analysis.